Self-Transcendence Part I

 But, on the other hand, the work of art in question, holds an interior meaning that is not just different from the surface, but is actually opposed to it.

 Tennyson, a man capable of great practicality, definitely expected most of his readers to respond to the poem in the way that they did, knowing, as he did, his audience, or at least that part of his audience.
 And what audience are we talking about?
 Well, the semi-educated, pseudo-sophisticated, self-satisfied and complacent middle class, who had already seized economic power in Western Europe and North America and were now in the process of seizing control of political power (that's why the Civil War in the United States was the first and really only war between the middle class and the aristocracy; spoiler alert! the middle class won*; and civilization has been losing ever since; just look around).
-And part of that audience included Queen Victoria herself, who though in many ways an aristocratic of the Regency, was also in many ways very much a part of the audience that came from the middle class who as a result of increasing wealth and the communications revolution, made up that new audience of the 19th century.
+And part of that audience included Queen Victoria herself, who though in many ways an aristocrat of the Regency, was also in many ways very much a part of the audience that came from the middle class who as a result of increasing wealth and the communications revolution, made up that new audience of the 19th century.

 *In terms of social class, the middle-class have proven to be the great destroyers of the world (though there is one group within that group who far surpass them in that regard).
 Through their intellectual pretentiousness, social insecurity, and moral conceit, the middle-class, of whatever background, are the one group most responsible for the destruction of the world and of the human race.
-Making treason against them is loyalty to humanity.
+Making treason against them loyalty to humanity.

 Any great work of literature can be read in three ways.